daavelino/pwd-strength/README.md

   return counter;
 }
 ```
 It depends on two "hidden" variables, `max_break_attempts` and `disable_max_limit`, which are responsible for control the number of attempts until find the corresponding password.
-The first is defined at code.js.
+The first is defined at the `code.js`file.
 The second is passed when the user marks the checkbox "Disable limit for attempts?" on the HTML page.
 It also depends on the function `word_generator(password_alphabet, password_length)`:

 ```javascript
 function* word_generator(array, size) {